Food prices soar to record levels on Ukraine war disruptions | Headlines

 - Italy

-Prices for food commodities like grains and vegetable oils reached their highest levels ever last month because of Russia's war in Ukraine and the "massive supply disruptions" it is causing, the United Nations said Friday.
+Prices for food commodities like grains and vegetable oils reached their highest levels ever last month largely because of Russia's war in Ukraine and the "massive supply disruptions" it is causing, threatening millions of people in Africa, the Middle East elsewhere with hunger and malnourishment, the United Nations said on Friday.

+As it is, the February index was the highest level since its inception in 1990.

-FAO said the war in Ukraine was largely responsible for the 17.1% rise in grains, including wheat and others like oats, barley and corn.
-Russia and Ukraine together account for around 30% and 20% of global wheat and corn exports, respectively.
+FAO said the war in Ukraine was largely responsible for the 17.1 per cent rise in the price of grains, including wheat and others like oats, barley and corn.
+Together, Russia and Ukraine account for around 30 per cent and 20 per cent of global wheat and corn exports, respectively.

+While predictable given February's steep rise, "this is really remarkable", said Josef Schmidhuber, deputy director of FAO's markets and trade division.

 "There is, of course, a massive supply disruption, and that massive supply disruption from the Black Sea region has fuelled prices for vegetable oil,'' Schmidhuber told reporters in Geneva.